TheJumpCloud/jcapi-java/jcapiv2/docs/GSuiteApi.md

 <a name="graphGSuiteAssociationsList"></a>
 # **graphGSuiteAssociationsList**
-> List&lt;GraphConnection&gt; graphGSuiteAssociationsList(gsuiteId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphGSuiteAssociationsList(gsuiteId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of a G Suite instance